OpenSynapsis/libnfcap/README.md

 ```

 ## Example Program: Read_files
-The read_files example program demonstrates how to use libnfcap to read a .pcap file, extract flow information, and write it to a .nfcap file.
+The read_files example program demonstrates how to use libnxcap to read a .pcap file, extract flow information, and write it to a .nxcap file.
 This output file can be used for further analysis or processing.
 The program processes packets, reassembles fragmented IPv4 packets, and removes duplicate packets based on configurable time windows and packet counts at the flow level.

 ### Usage
 Usage: read_file [OPTION]...
 [FILE]...